 Summary of St Agatha, Virgin and Martyr.
 Agatha suffered martyrdom at Catania in Sicily, probably in the persecution of Decius.
-She was venerated throughout the Church from earliest times and her name was inserted into the Roman canon
+She was venerated throughout the Church from earliest times and her name was inserted into the Roman canon.
+Patroness of cancer sufferers.

 Example of Christian virginity